gatsbyjs/gatsby/docs/blog/2017-09-18-gatsby-modern-static-generation/index.md

 user experience and keeping my old routes and paths so I don’t have weird 404s.

 Gatsby came with client side routing out of the box and an extensive API that you can use to generate your content exactly like you need.
-And once Gatsby.js hit major version 1, I started using it and the result...you can [look at it](https://kostasbariotis.com/)!
+And once Gatsby hit major version 1, I started using it and the result...you can [look at it](https://kostasbariotis.com/)!